 After we read these books, we played our own guessing game.
 I would think of a community helper and tell what he or she did, and Strawberry would name the community helper!
 To add to the fun, I made community helper clip cards to play with.

 This deck of clip cards include a variety of workers matched with either their place of work or the vehicle they would use, with a little bit of overlap.
 For example, a fire fighter matches to both a fire station and a fire truck).
-Click over to the product at TeachersPayTeachers for more details.
-(Note: Soon to be added to my shop.)
+Click over to the product at TeachersPayTeachers or get it from my shop!

 I also made a Boom Cards version of the game as well, for when Strawberry begs for tablet time.
 She finds it easy, and it’s always fun to click the answers and hear the correct “ding.”
 I even made a version with a princess to match with the castle (because that’s what she wants to be when she grows up).
 With the Ultimate membership, I can make my own customized private decks, in addition to selling in the Boom Cards Shop.